bucs110fall2023/final-project-over-21/README.md

 ## Team Members

+Katarzyna Mazur
 Anne Peng
-Katarzyna Mazur

 ***

 ## Project Description

-This is a Horospcope & Fortune Teller.
-A user needs to enter their birthday and the program will return their horoscope for a given day.
+This is a horoscope fortune teller.
+The user enters their birthday and the program will return their fortune for the current day based on their horoscope sign.

 ***